Bioenergy with carbon capture and storage: Policy

 Based on the Kyoto Protocol agreement, carbon capture and storage projects were not applicable as an emission reduction tool to be used for the Clean Development Mechanism (CDM) or for Joint Implementation (JI) projects.
-Recognising CCS technologies as an emission reduction tool is vital for the implementation of such plants as there is no other financial motivation for the implementation of such systems.
-There has been growing support to have fossil CCS and BECCS included in the protocol as well as the current Paris Agreement.
-Accounting studies on how this can be implemented, including BECCS, have also been done.
+As of 2006, there had been growing support to have fossil CCS and BECCS included in the protocol and the Paris Agreement.
+Accounting studies on how this could be implemented, including BECCS, have also been done.

 European Union

-There are some future policies that give incentives to use bioenergy such as Renewable Energy Directive (RED) and Fuel Quality Directive (FQD), which require 20% of total energy consumption to be based on biomass, bioliquids and biogas by 2020.
+There were policies to incentivice to use bioenergy such as Renewable Energy Directive (RED) and Fuel Quality Directive (FQD), which require 20% of total energy consumption to be based on biomass, bioliquids and biogas by 2020.